The E6 was the seventh offering in EMD's E-series of passenger diesel-electrics, and the last and most successful of the "slant nose" models.

 - Union Pacific - 6 A

-- UP-CNW joint owned - 1 A, 2 B (used on the City of Los Angeles)
+- UP-CNW joint owned - 1 A, 2 B (used in the City of Los Angeles)

-- UP-SP-CNW joint owned - 1 A, 2 B (used on the City of San Francisco)
+- UP-SP-CNW joint owned - 1 A, 2 B (used in the City of San Francisco)

 The E6 has been reproduced in many scales.
 The most common of the slant-nose units, it has been the logical choice for manufacturers looking to provide this famous face to modelers.
 It would also be a logical starting point for a kitbash of some of the earlier E-units.

 The list of available models below includes all production that I can locate at this time.
 It is possible that additional models, especially brass imports, have been available in the past.
-The locomotives listed here have also been generally produced in limited production batches, so availability will vary.
+The locomotives listed here have also been produced in limited production batches so that availability will vary.